 - Play with the mirror, but grow bored or disinterested in the ‘newcomer.’

-- Get offended when the new parrot doesn’t respond to its advances.
+- Get upset when the new parrot doesn’t respond to its advances.

-- Get angry and defensive against the newcomer that invaded its territory without permission.
+- Grow angry and defensive toward the newcomer that entered its territory.

-- Become obsessed with getting the ‘new’ parrot’s attention, refusing to spend time with you or properly eat.
+- Become obsessed with getting the ‘new’ parrot’s attention.

-Not all parrots will react badly to mirrors.
-The negative consequences are more common in parrots that:
+Not all parrots react badly to mirrors, but negative consequences are more common in parrots:

-- Are left by themselves for long hours while you’re busy
+- Left by themselves for long hours while you’re busy.

-This will encourage them to bond with any ‘new birds’ (reflections) they come across.
-As they try and fail to connect with the newcomer, this may get out of hand.
+This will encourage them to bond with any ‘new birds’ (reflections) they encounter.
+As they try and fail to connect with the newcomer, this may lead to the following problems:

-When your parrot is denied this ability, it will become confused in the least and aggressive at worst.
-This will grow even worse if your parrot tries to initiate mating rituals.
-Mating advances unmet by its reflection may cause sexual frustration since the mirror cannot provide what it needs.
+Things will grow worse if the parrot tries to initiate mating rituals.
+Mating advances unmet by the reflection could cause sexual frustration since the mirror can’t provide what it needs.

-Your parrot may also view this newcomer as a threat.
-It was not formally introduced to the new bird, yet a second bird is there without permission.
-This could make your parrot:
+The parrot may see the newcomer as a threat.
+It wasn’t formally introduced to the new bird, yet a second bird is there without permission.
+This could make the parrot:

 - Wary.
-This is a new invader of its territory.
+This is a new bird in its territory.

 - Defensive.
 The ‘new bird’ may want to take its food and water.

 - Jealous.
-The ‘new bird’ might want your attention and love, and your parrot doesn’t want to share.
-This can lead to jealousy.
+The ‘new bird’ might want your attention and love, leading to jealousy.

 - Angry.
-This ‘new bird’ doesn’t back down when your parrot uses dominating body language.
-In fact, it appears to ‘react’ just as aggressively.
+This ‘new bird’ doesn’t back down when the parrot uses dominant body language, appearing to ‘react’ just as aggressively.

-If your parrot is territorial, it may not take kindly to this intruder and attack the mirror.
+If the parrot is territorial, it may dislike this intruder and attack the mirror.
 You might see it:

-According to the University of Arizona, parrots will sometimes recognize their reflection as a conspecific behaving abnormally.
-It will think the other bird is sick or unfathomably strange, so it will become even more defensive.
+According to the University of Arizona, parrots sometimes recognize their reflection as conspecifics behaving abnormally.
+It’ll think the other bird is sick or strange, becoming more defensive.

-Even if mating is not on a bird’s mind, a parrot may still become overly attached to the mirror.
-It will prefer the company of the reflection, excluding you and other parrots.
-Excessive regurgitation can potentially lead to a thin, unhealthy, and malnourished parrot.
+A parrot may become overly attached to the mirror even if mating isn’t on its mind.
+It’ll prefer the company of the reflection, excluding you and other parrots.

-It is advisable to remove the mirror if this happens.
-A mirror distorts your parrot’s reality, which can lead to real stress and, eventually, psychological damage.
-At the least, it will dampen your parrot’s social skills.
+Remove the mirror if this happens.
+A mirror distorts your parrot’s reality, leading to stress and, eventually, psychological damage.

-With all that said, mirrors don’t immediately spell disaster for your parrot.
-In fact, mirrors are a common parrot toy for a reason.
-They have many benefits, allowing your parrot to:
+Mirrors are a common parrot toy for a reason.
+They have many benefits, allowing the parrot to:

 - Dance with and peck at ‘another parrot.’

-- ‘Play’ with a parrot that’s just as energetic as it is.
+- ‘Play’ with a parrot that’s just as energetic.

-- Enjoy the flashing colors of its own reflection as it runs by.
+- Enjoy the flashing colors of its reflection as it passes.

 - Investigate flashing lights if it knocks the mirror around in the sunlight.

-- Spends time with you or other parrots.
+- Spends time with you or another parrot.

-- Isn’t defensive of its cage, food, or water.
+- It isn’t defensive of its cage, toys, food, and water.

 After all, a mirror’s negative consequences only arise when parrots are frustrated, threatened, or confused.
-If your parrot only sees its mirror every now and then, it won’t have time to bond or fight.
-As such, it can’t get rebuffed, ignored, or insulted.
+If the parrot only sees its mirror occasionally, it won’t feel rebuffed, ignored, or insulted.

-Likewise, parrots that spend ample time with cage mates or their owners are less likely to grow obsessed with a newcomer’s undivided attention.
-That’s especially true for larger parrots, which may be more even-tempered.
-Small parrots, like budgies and cockatiels, are more energetic and demanding.
-They will want immediate reactions from their mirror-friend and will be more aggressive when rejected.
+Likewise, parrots that spend ample time with cagemates or their owners are less likely to grow obsessed with a newcomer’s undivided attention.

-If you want to include this toy, do so carefully.
-Here are the safest ways to incorporate a mirror into your parrot’s life:
+Here are the safest ways to incorporate a mirror into a parrot’s life:

 This will ensure that you remain the focus of your parrot’s attention.
-If the ‘new parrot’ doesn’t react as it should, your parrot can take comfort in the bond that you two share.
-It’s less likely to seek the mirror’s reaction and approval.
+If the ‘new parrot’ doesn’t react as it should, it can take comfort in your bond.

-The more perfect the mirror, the more likely your parrot is to confuse it with another parrot.
-If you want a toy that will reflect lights, colors, and wobbly shapes, then buy a thick plastic mirror.
+The more perfect the mirror reflection, the more likely the parrot will confuse it with another bird.
+Get a thick plastic mirror if you want a toy that reflects lights, colors, and wobbly shapes.

-The reflection will be distorted, so your parrot will struggle to pick out a new creature from a random bunch of shapes.
-This allows your parrot to enjoy a mirror without immediately thinking it’s another parrot that needs to be scared off or wooed.
+The reflection will be distorted, so the parrot will struggle to pick out a new creature from a random bunch of shapes.
+This allows the parrot to enjoy a mirror without the negative consequences.

 Are Parrots Afraid of Mirrors?

-By default, parrots are not afraid of mirrors.
-If your parrot seems scared of the new toy, it’s likely:
+By default, parrots aren’t afraid of mirrors.
+If the parrot seems scared of a mirror, it’s likely:

-- Afraid of the new change in its cage
+- Afraid of the change in its cage.

 Do Parrots Like Shiny Things?

-That can make distorted mirrors a great toy with less danger.
-Your parrot will still benefit from the reflective light and the silvery appearance.
+This can make distorted mirrors a wonderful toy.
+A parrot will still benefit from the reflective light and the silvery appearance.
 However, it won’t be able to catch sight of any mysterious ‘newcomers.’

 Should You Give A Parrot A Mirror?

-However, if the parrot has never seen a mirror before, it’s wise to avoid introducing one.
-In most cases, the negatives exceed the positives.
+However, if the parrot has never seen a mirror, you shouldn’t introduce one to its cage because the disadvantages exceed the advantages.